TheBotlyNoob/TyRapXXV/README.md

-# 2025_Swerve
+# 2025_Swerve_pathplanner

-This project contains code related to the drive train.
-We use a swerve drive.
-This project houses a basic implementation of a drive train which you can pull out and include in a new project that needs a swerve drive train.
+This project contains the base swerve drive train implementation plus pathplanner support.
+This represents a superset of the base swerve branch.
+The implementation can be extracted and included in a new project that needs a swerve drive train.

 ## Branches
 * main